dcarley/gmail_backup/README.md

 ## Usage

 1. Make a copy of the config file without the .dist extension.
+2. chmod 600 it to prevent your password from being readable.
 2. Fill in the paths, username and password.
 3. Add any additional labels that you use.
 4. Run.